miftah1299/coffee-book/README.md

 -   **Favorites**: Add coffees to your favorites list and manage them.
 -   **Search**: Quickly find specific coffees using the search functionality.
 -   **Ratings and Reviews**: Read and leave ratings and reviews for each coffee.
--   **User Authentication**: Sign up and log in to save your favorite coffees and reviews.
 -   **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.
 <!-- -   **Dark Mode**: Switch between light and dark themes for a comfortable viewing experience. -->